chunyufen/Python_programming_for_Business_Computing/README.md

 See [here](https://www.coursera.org/learn/pbc1) for course webpate.

-I stored the exercises in this hub.
+I stored my answers to the exercises in this hub.

-I use Visual Studio Code Version: 1.96.2 (Universal) and Python 3.13.0
+I used Visual Studio Code Version: 1.96.2 (Universal) and Python 3.13.0